Bluscrn99/webshot/README.md

-# webshot (for game sites)
+# webshot

-a fork of webshot, which is on its own a port of Oneshot: World Machine Edition to webassembly. changed to be easier to add to your game site
+a fork of webshot, which is on its own a port of Oneshot: World Machine Edition to webassembly. changed to be easier to add to a game site

 > [!IMPORTANT]
 > i am stupid, and know nothing about vite or .NET or port development.